-Suppose that in a particular round-trip the TCP sender has a window of length W packets,6 and that the RTT is T. According to ideal pacing, the sender should send packets periodically, every T/W time units, i.e., at a rate that is equal to the flow's average throughput W/T in that round-trip.
-We refer to this scheme as "ideal" because it would require scheduling transmission events in arbitrary intervals.
-Such a timing facility would be impractical, or it would introduce a large overhead at the sender, especially for flows with large
+Suppose that in a particular round-trip the TCP sender has a window of length W packets, and that the RTT is T. According to ideal pacing, the sender should send packets periodically, every T/W time units, i.e., at a rate that is equal to the flow's average throughput W/T in that round-trip.
+We refer to this scheme as "ideal" because it would require

-6For simplicity we assume here that the window is measured in packets instead of bytes.
+&lt;sup>6For simplicity we assume here that the window is measured in packets instead of bytes.